 “The euro zone has lost time, so much so that the cost of the euro crisis has been much heavier than necessary”

 For years Georgios Papakonstantinou needed bodyguards to move around Greece.
 The former technocrat, who worked at the OECD for a long time, found himself propelled into one of the worst economic crises when he became Greece’s finance minister between 2009 and 2011.
 It was he who revealed that the deficit his country’s budget had been disguised in October 2009.
-He again who had to negotiate the first of three rescue plans for Greece, of 110 billion euros, to avoid the bankruptcy of his country.
+He once more who had to negotiate the first of three rescue plans for Greece, of 110 billion euros, to avoid the bankruptcy of his country.
 The conditions imposed by the donors – the International Monetary Fund and the European Union -, with very harsh austerity, earned him the resentment of the Greeks.

-Twenty years after the euro was launched as a fiat currency – banknotes and coins entered into circulation on 1is January 2002 – the one who is now a professor at the European University Institute takes stock of the single currency.
+Twenty years following the euro was launched as a fiat currency – banknotes and coins entered into circulation on 1is January 2002 – the one who is now a professor at the European University Institute takes stock of the single currency.

 It is a success, in the sense that the euro is used more and more and its existence is not in doubt.
 But the single currency crisis (2010-2015) highlighted its construction flaws.
-Economists had spoken about it when it was created, but until then we had pretended to ignore them.
+Economists had spoken regarding it when it was created, but until then we had pretended to ignore them.

 When you reveal that the Greek deficit is bigger than stated in the statistics, do you expect to trigger a major crisis?